+Our bankruptcy lawyers for Chapter 7 often hear this question.
 Filing for bankruptcy does not discharge all debt; it can eliminate credit card debt, medical bills and unsecured loans, though.
 You will remain responsible for other debts including child support, spousal support obligations, student loans and most unpaid taxes.

-Contact Bunch & Brock
+Contact a Kentucky Chapter 7 Lawyer at Bunch & Brock